Scholarly Concentration in Global Health

 Although Year III will be very busy with clinical training rotations, it is essential that students maintain contact with their faculty mentors and discuss the progress on their scholarly product.
 Year III students will submit two brief cases/reflections from their clinical experiences that have global health relevance.
 These may include cases of less common infectious diseases, experiences with refugee or immigrant patients, cultural or interpretation challenges, or reflections on specific differences seen in health care utilization here and in previous global health experiences.
 In addition, most students have more optional time in Year IV, so it is wise to plan far ahead for global health activities in the last year.

-The final component of the Scholarly Concentration consists of a fourth year elective and the submission of a scholarly product.
-It is envisioned that well over half of the students that participate in this Scholarly Concentration will go overseas in their 4th year and participate in an international elective in a resource poor setting, although international travel is not required.
-Students will also have the ability to pursue an in-depth elective on health issues in the United States that are pertinent to global health.
-These might include evaluation of health problems in the Dominican or Haitian communities in New England, refugee clinic, or an in-depth study on vaccine or medication availability or the benefits and weaknesses of non-governmental organization programs providing health care overseas.
+The final component of the Scholarly Concentration consists of the submission of a scholarly product and a relevant clinical elective.
+Although well over half of the students in this Scholarly Concentration go overseas in Year IV to participate in an international elective, overseas travel is not required.
+Students also have the ability to pursue an elective in the United States that is pertinent to global health.
+Relevant electives include working in clinics with large immigrant or refugee patient populations.
 The fourth year elective must include a clinical component requiring students to interact in a meaningful fashion utilizing their clinical skills.

-Students will be required to submit a scholarly product for review by their faculty mentor and the concentration leadership by April of their fourth year.
+Students will be required to submit a scholarly product for review by their faculty mentor and the concentration leadership by April of Year IV.
 Approval of this product will indicate successful completion of the global health scholarly concentration.

 Maximum Number of Students

-We anticipate that the concentration will be able to provide adequate guidance and mentorship to 7-8 scholars per year.
+We anticipate that the concentration leaders will be able to provide adequate guidance and mentorship to 7-8 students per year.

 Faculty Mentors and Advisors

-A critical goal of the scholarly concentration will be to match students with faculty mentors in the 1st year of medical school.
-The application for joining the concentration which is due in February of Year I requires a mentor at that time.
-We recognize that students’ interests change, faculty resources change and other factors will influence students to seek out new mentors as they progress through the concentration.
-It is crucial that faculty mentors understand the need to provide ongoing mentorship beyond the first summer experience.
-This includes assurance of safety and adequate supervision at the field site as well as continued mentorship in creation of the scholarly product.
-The faculty mentor is primarily responsible for overseeing the work related to the scholarly concentration product.
-The concentration directors will work hard to provide guidance and counseling throughout all four years and assess the quality of the student and mentor fit.
-The global health scholarly concentration will also attend and oversee didactic and other educational opportunities in the concentration.
-In addition, each student will be assigned a faculty advisor, whose role is to review progress reports and suggest changes over years 2-4 if a student is at risk for not completing concentration goals.
-Often the advisor will be a concentration director or co-director, but not always.
+A critical goal of the scholarly concentration will be to match students with faculty mentors in Year I of medical school.
+The application for joining the concentration, which is generally due in February of Year I, requires the commitment of a mentor to the applicant.
+We recognize that changes in students’ interests, faculty resources, and other factors may lead to students seeking out additional mentors as they progress through the concentration.
+Nonetheless, it is crucial that faculty mentors who commit to applicants understand the need to provide ongoing mentorship beyond the first summer experience.
+This includes assurance of safety and adequate supervision at the field site, as well as continued mentorship in creation of the scholarly product.
+The faculty mentor is primarily responsible for overseeing the work related to the scholarly product.
+The concentration directors will work hard to provide guidance and counseling and assess the quality of the student and mentor fit.
+The concentration leaders will also attend and oversee didactic and other educational opportunities in the concentration.

-There are several internal sources of funds that could provide financial support for proposed foreign global health experiences.
+There are several internal sources of funds that could provide financial support for overseas experiences.
 The International Health Institute also provides useful information on its web site about outside funding sources.